 North Carolina does not use a deposit system for income tax withheld similar to the federal system.
-Withheld taxes are paid quarterly, monthly, or semi-weekly.
-Employers who withhold an average of less than \$500 from wages each month must file a quarterly report and pay the withheld taxes on a quarterly basis.
-The quarterly report and payment are due by the last day of the month following the end of the calendar quarter.
+Withheld taxes are paid quarterly, monthly, or semiweekly.
+Employers who withhold an average of less than \$250 from wages each month must file a quarterly return and pay the withheld taxes on a quarterly basis.
+The quarterly return and payment are due by the last day of the month following the end of the calendar quarter.

-Employers who withhold an average of at least \$500 but less than \$2,000 from wages each month must file a monthly report and pay the withheld taxes on a monthly basis.
-All monthly reports and payments are due by the fifteenth day of the month following the month in which the tax was withheld; except the report and payment for the month of December are due by the thirty-first day of January.
+Employers who withhold an average of at least \$250 but less than \$2,000 from wages each month must file a monthly return and pay the withheld taxes on a monthly basis.
+All monthly returns and payments are due by the fifteenth day of the month following the month in which the tax was withheld; except the return and payment for the month of December are due by the thirty-first day of January.